dildoran2195/sep11-freedom-project/tool/learning-log.md

 ### a-ha moments or challenge:

-#### I was able to create a different model types using Babylon in order to build a house.
+#### I was able to create different model types using Babylon in order to build a house.
 I was also able to use different properties to maneuver models.

 ### Questions I still have
-#### How to implement animations using challenge of making a house.
+#### How to implement animations using the challenge of making a house.

 ### What you're going to try next:

-#### My next step is to tinker with [Material For Each House Side](https://doc.babylonjs.com/features/introductionToFeatures/chap2/face_material/) which is basically adding door and multiple windows for this house using Babylon.
+#### My next step is to tinker with [Material For Each House Side](https://doc.babylonjs.com/features/introductionToFeatures/chap2/face_material/) which is basically adding doors and multiple windows for this house using Babylon.

 ## 01/13/25
 ### My resources and goal: